-Because Edina Realty belongs to 13 local MLS services, we display virtually every active, available property for sale in Minnesota and western Wisconsin on our website and mobile app - including homes listed by other brokers.
+Because Edina Realty belongs to nine local MLS networks, we display virtually every active, available property for sale in Minnesota and western Wisconsin on our website and mobile app - including homes listed by other brokers.
 When your home is displayed on an MLS, it can be viewed on local and national sites.

-If your home is listed by us and Edina Realty, you will receive additional online marketing benefits including search and display advertising to promote your home's listing to potential buyers.
+If your home is listed by me and Edina Realty, you will receive additional online marketing benefits including search and display advertising to promote your home's listing to potential buyers.